 Termales Santa Rosa De Cabal is one of the most incredible things to see and do in Colombia.
 While Santa Rosa De Cabal hot springs are popular with locals, not many international travelers know about it making it a great hidden gem.

-We stumbled upon Santa Rosa hot springs while traveling through South America in our campervan and looking for things to do on our trip.
-Located in the lush Colombian jungle this hot springs is like a little piece of paradise.
+We stumbled upon Santa Rosa hot springs while traveling through Colombia in our campervan and looking for fun things to do on our Pan-American Highway road trip.

 About Termales Santa Rosa De Cabal

-Santa Rosa De Cabal is a natural hot spring that was first discovered around 80 years ago by a local family that lived in this area.
-Since then a resort has been built around the hot spring to accommodate all the visitors that come to this destination.
+These hot springs were first discovered around 80 years ago by a local family that lived in the area.
+Since then a resort has been built around the hot springs to accommodate all the visitors that come to this destination.

 Visitors can also take a guided tour to learn more about the history and origins of these hot springs.

 This beautiful Colombian spa is quite large so we recommend setting aside at least half a day to spend here and enjoy everything it has to offer.

 Termales Santa Rosa De Cabal Location

-There is also a smaller town closer to the hot springs with the same name – Santa Rosa de Cabal.
+There is also a small town of Santa Rosa de Cabal closer to the hot springs that shares the same name.
 If you choose to stay in town you can catch a jeep or a minibus to the hot springs resort.